VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 ## 5. Check the result you obtained in your browser

-To check that [VictoriaMetrics](https://victoriametrics.com) collects metrics from k8s cluster open in browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose the `VictoriaMetrics - cluster` dashboard.
-Use `admin` for login and `password` that you previously got from kubectl.
+To check that [VictoriaMetrics](https://victoriametrics.com) collecting metrics from the k8s cluster open in your browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose the `VictoriaMetrics - cluster` dashboard.
+Use `admin` for login and the `password` that you previously got from kubectl.

 <p align="center">
   <img src="guide-vmcluster-k8s-via-vm-operator-grafana1.png" width="800" alt="grafana dashboards">